 It being summer, of course HBO had to toss out a spooky series for me to devour.
-Not sure if you’ve been watching I’ll Be Gone in the Dark, a six-part documentary series, which follows true crime writer Michelle McNamara’s quest to identify the Golden State Killer.
+Not sure if you’ve been watching I’ll Be Gone in the Dark, a six-part documentary series, which follows true crime writer Michelle McNamara’s quest to identify the Golden State Killer, but it’s good.

-Based off her book of the same name, the series tracks both the case of the killer, known as the “East Area Rapist” and later on as the “Original Night Stalker”, while also following Michelle’s painful mission to writing her book.
+Based off her book of the same name, the series follows both the case of the killer, known as the “East Area Rapist” (later known as the “Original Night Stalker”), while also following Michelle’s painful mission to write her book on the subject.
 It’s an odd mix of tales that weirdly works and has definitely left me creeped out on Sunday nights.

 I identified with the details of Michelle’s writing.
-Funny how one never focuses on how this hobby can have a draining affect on their own life until they see the same struggle in another.
+It’s funny how one never focuses on how this hobby can have such a draining effect on their own life until they see the same struggle in another.